5804/TaskTracking/.github/ISSUE_TEMPLATE/robot.md

 ---
 name: '[LEARNING] Code A Robot'
 about: A templated learning task to cover Robot programming skills.
-Simply assign yourself to the task and complete it by following the instructions.
+Assign yourself to the task and complete it by following the instructions.
 title: '[LEARNING] Code A Robot'
 labels: ''
 assignees: ''